StefanKelm/cyberchef-recipes/Gootkit/README.md

 # Gootkit

-Gootkit is a fileless malware that has been heavily targetting Germany in 2020.
+Gootkit is a fileless malware that has been heavily targeting Germany in 2020.
 Gootkit stores its DLLs inside the Windows Registry from which they can be extracted.

 ## Recipe input